 The Center for Applied Competitive Technologies (CACT) at City College assists manufacturers in a two-county region to modernize their production technologies to enhance competitiveness.
 For more information on CACT, call (619) 388-3080 or email.
 The CACT also operates a technology incubator where up to 20 start-up research and development and manufacturing companies are housed on the City College campus.
 The companies are provided affordable space administrative support, business development and technical training.
 For more information on the San Diego Technology Incubator, call 619-388-3081 or email.

 The Southern California Biotechnology Center (SCBC) located at San Diego Miramar College is one of four regional Applied Biotechnology Centers funded by the California Community Colleges Economic and Workforce Development Program to support economic growth.
 The SCBC employs responsive industry partnerships to develop programs and services that address the life-long learning needs of the biotechnology workforce.
 The SCBC partners with the California Community Colleges in San Diego, Imperial, Riverside and San Bernardino Colleges to provide comprehensive regional delivery of effective programs and services.
-For more information on the SCBC visit www.scbcmiramar.org or contact firstname.lastname@example.org
+For more information visit the SCBC at Miramar College or contact firstname.lastname@example.org

 Industry Advisory Committees